vanadium-archive/browser/src/components/help/content/browse.md

 Tree View
 ---------

-The Tree View a namespace as a rooted tree:
+The Tree View browses a namespace as a rooted tree:

 ![Tree View](helpimg/tree.png)